Detroit: Economy

 The city of Detroit and other public–private partnerships have attempted to catalyze the region's growth by facilitating the building and historical rehabilitation of residential high-rises in the downtown, creating a zone that offers many business tax incentives, creating recreational spaces such as the Detroit RiverWalk, Campus Martius Park, Dequindre Cut Greenway, and Green Alleys in Midtown.
 The city has cleared sections of land while retaining some historically significant vacant buildings to spur redevelopment; even though it has struggled with finances, the city issued bonds in 2008 to provide funding for ongoing work to demolish blighted properties.
 Two years earlier, downtown reported $1.3 billion in restorations and new developments which increased the number of construction jobs in the city.
 In the decade prior to 2006, downtown gained more than $15 billion in new investment from private and public sectors.

 Despite the city's recent financial issues, many developers remain unfazed by Detroit's problems.
 Midtown is one of the most successful areas within Detroit to have a residential occupancy rate of 96%.
 Numerous developments have been recently completed or are in various stages of construction.
 These include the $82 million reconstruction of downtown's David Whitney Building (now an Aloft Hotel and luxury residences), the Woodward Garden Block Development in Midtown, the residential conversion of the David Broderick Tower in downtown, the rehabilitation of the Book Cadillac Hotel (now a Westin and luxury condos) and Fort Shelby Hotel (now Doubletree) also in downtown, and various smaller projects.

 Downtown's population of young professionals is growing, and retail is expanding.
 A study in 2007 found out that Downtown's new residents are predominantly young professionals (57% are ages 25 to 34, 45% have bachelor's degrees, and 34% have a master's or professional degree), a trend which has hastened over the last decade.
 Since 2006, $9 billion has been invested in downtown and surrounding neighborhoods; $5.2 billion of which has come in 2013 and 2014.
 Construction activity, particularly rehabilitation of historic downtown buildings, has increased markedly.
 As of 2014, the number of vacant downtown buildings has dropped from nearly 50 to around 13.

 In 2013 Meijer, a midwestern retail chain, opened its first supercenter store in Detroit; this was a $20 million, 190,000-square-foot store in the northern portion of the city and it also is the centerpiece of a new $72 million shopping center named Gateway Marketplace.
 In 2015 Meijer opened its second supercenter store in the city.
 In 2019 JPMorgan Chase announced plans to invest $50 million more in affordable housing, job training, and entrepreneurship by the end of 2022, growing its investment to $200 million.

+Near Zug Island, the southwest part of the city was developed over a 1500 acre salt mine that is 1100 ft below the surface.
+The Detroit salt mine run by the Detroit Salt Company has over 100 mi of roads within.